crashdemons/MiningTrophies/README.md

 By default, droprates are set to 0.01% chance per mined block, but are easily configured.

+To change the droprate of blocks change the appropriate `<blockname>droprate` entry in config.yml.

+To change the rate at which fortune affects the droprate change `fortunerate` entry in config.yml

 ## Dropped items
 ![Image of Perfect Diamond](https://i.imgur.com/p7SmE0E.png)